Reviews You Can Rely On

 The Fujifilm Instax Mini 11 is one of the best options for instant photos at a lower price.
 It excels at taking pictures in low light, making it ideal for sharing at parties and other social gatherings, and it's also small and rugged enough that we had no qualms with just throwing it in our bags just in case the right moment presented itself.
 This camera is also very simple to operate, as the focus, flash, and exposure are all triggered automatically, allowing friends or kids to easily pass it around to get some fun and quirky shots.
 It comes in a variety of colors to match any personality, making it a great and fun option for everyone, from children to grandparents.

-Our biggest complaint with the Instax Mini 11 is its performance in bright light.
+Our main gripe with the Instax Mini 11 regards its performance in bright light.
 Most of the outdoor photos we snapped were overexposed, with a washed-out background.
-There's no way to turn the flash off, further increasing the odds of the images turning out overexposed.
-The images are small (about the size of a credit card), which can be disappointing, as smaller details tend to get lost due to the size of the prints.
-This model also lacks the creative controls present in some of its pricier competitors, so it's difficult to know if/how the photo will turn out until you see it.
+Unfortunately, there's also no way to turn the flash off, further increasing the odds of the images turning out overexposed.
+The images are small (about the size of a credit card), which can be disappointing, as smaller details tend to get lost because of the size of the prints.
+Additionally, it lacks the creative controls present in some of its pricier competitors, so it's difficult to know if/how the photo will turn out until you see it.
 Another slightly irritating factor was that the shot count indicator was frequently inaccurate; at times, it would show that there were prints left when it was actually empty, which might not seem like a huge deal, but it's enough to ruin the moment of more candid shots.
 But if you can live with these drawbacks, the Instax Mini 11 is a fun camera for all ages that can produce nice keepsakes.
+The Polaroid Now+ i-Type is another relatively affordable option, which includes an adjustable flash and some fun creative features.

 Read more: Fujifilm Instax Mini 11 review